Board of Directors

 - Donata Secondo – Democracy Fund – Washington, DC

-- Marina Spindler – Group of 50 – New York
+- Celina Su – City University of New York – New York City

 Board of Directors